neyer/dewDrop/README.md

 Think wikipedia, with a different article for each user, depending upon who that user trusts.
 Anyone can add statements, but which of those statements you use to form conclusions is up to you.
 People who trust you will use your statements; people who don't may not.

-# why
+# Why

+  There are many difficulties involved when discussing things in a group.
+Even when everyone involved means well and cares about the same goal, arguments quickly arise.

+  Often, not everyone means well.
 Online harrassment is a serious problem.
 Sensitive discussions about important topics are easily derailed by trolls.
 In addition to runining the experience of a person discussing anything online, trolls can claim to be a member of any group or support any ideology, giving a non-affiliated group a bad name through false flag techniques.

- With a formal language, we can aggregate statements people make in the language to do things like:
+  Mob mentalities seize hold of "the villian of the moment", and no person has any incentive to stick up for someone who is the 'bad guy du jour' of the crowd, regardless of whether or not all claims are merited.

+## Separate Opinions, one Truth

+  It's impossible to resolve an argument without finding common ground. dewDrop provides a meaningful social common ground, because the 'Truth' in dewDrop is nothing more than 'a record of things which have been said.'

+  Two people debating about important matters can disagree about all kinds of things - but they can't possibly disagree about _the fact that they are talking._

+## Encourage Cooperation through Record Keeping

+  If I have a history of trying to be conciliatory, trying to understand other people's perspectives, trying to find common ground and relate to them - you are probably more interested in talking to me than if I don't have such a history.

+  Right now, it is possible to signal these things to others - that you are conciliatory, polite, and that you admit when you have erred.
+But there is no way you can verify these signals.

+"You just don't want to admit that you are wrong" carries a lot of weight when it comes from someone with a long track record of apologizing for wrongs, directed at someone who has no such record.
+It carries no weight as a charge when leveled the other way - a person who has a history of apologizing for wrongs big and small is much more trustworthy when they stick to their guns.

+## No Single Perspective is Authoritative

+If you read that last sentence, you may think I'm wrong - you may not trust people who always apologiz, because you think it means they are weak.
+Fine - that's entirely up to you - with a public record of who has said what, when, you can go through records and ignore people who behave in _any_ way you don't like.

+Nothing is forced on anyone.

+## A Flawed Version of this System Already Exists

+  Pepople _already_ judge each other based upon the words of their friends and colleagues.
+They do this using heuristics, and the judgements are rarely nuanced.
+The system at work today provides on incenetive for general public apology, there is no track record of statements to see who agrees with and disagrees with who.

+  By speaking in a formal language, it's possible to combine million of statements made by different people and come to solid conclusions about beliefs which are contradictory, and how much weight we should put on a stranger's words -

+  So if you don't like the idea that people can speak on your behalf, or they can make false claims about you to mislead others - these things _already happen_ and the mechanisms in dewDrop make it possible for a person to actual defend themselves against them.

+  Without dewDrop, If a subject of public opinion is attacked by a thousand nameless faces with baseless charges, the best that subject of public opinion can do is say nothing.
+The friends and people who know this person will still trust them - although a few will wonder - and the general public will either be temporarily roused by the mob, or ignore it.

+ With dewDrop, those making the baseless charges can just be denied, with the subject issuing a DISTRUST statement.
+Anyone who trusts the subject can now immediately know to distrust those issuing the baseless claims - as well as anyone who trusted them.

+  dewDrop allows the company you keep to reflect on you, and you on them.
+Without dewDrop, this already happens, but to a very limited degree, and without solid data.
+That is perhaps the best argument for using a system like this - all of the problems it entails already exist and happen in the world today, and few of its benefits it are present.

+# Benefits

+  The following is a short list of things we can accomplish:

- * Block users who are marked as trolls by a number of my trusted friends
+ * Block users who are marked as trolls by enough people i trust
- * When interacting with a stranger, use this person's distance from me on the social graph as a proxy for trustworthiness
- * Incentivize people to admit they have erred - a public record of you apologizing shows you are trustworthy
+ * Incentivize people to admit they have erred - a public record of you apologizing shows you try to right your wrongs
  * Find out how many self-identified republicans support gay marriage
  * Find out how many self-identified muslims support ISIS
+ * Find beliefs you have yourself that contradict each other
+ * Evaluate how integrated a person's trust network is.
+Someone who has thousands of peopl who trust him, and none of them trust each other, is a very differnet kind of person who is trustled by a much smaller number of people who all trust each other.

   Nobody is perfect.
 This is a known fact.
 With a public record of the times we have offended people, a person can show that work to obtain forgiveness, and succeed in doing so.
 At present, without a formal language or agreed upon record, people have little incentive to apologize when they've offended someone, and no way of knowing if they are dealing with a troll who wants to annoy them, or a caring person who has either misspoken or been misunderstood.

   People who have a record of apologizing when they offend others, and seeking forgiveness for doing so - those are people much more worth talking to. dewDrop can help us find each other.

- # how
+# More Details
   The language can be determined by simple regular expresisons.
 The primitives are keyworks, hashtags, and urls.
 A simple parser is implemented in `parser.py`.
 This is the complete specification for version 1 of the dewDrop language.

 ## General syntax
   All dewdrop messages can begin with any text; the dewDrop portion starts with #ddv2 to identify it as a dewDrop message.
 The next token should be a one of the verb keywords of the language.
 The remaining tokens following the verb should be nouns upon which the verb operates.

-    .* #ddv2 <VERB> <NOUN> [<NOUN> ]*
+    .* #ddv2 <VERB> <NOUN> [<NOUN> [<NOUN>]]

  Most Nouns will be URLS - A user can be referred to with the URL of their social media account.
 If a dewDrop statement is made on twitter, the '@userName' syntax will be assumed to refer to that person on twitter.
 You can also speak about a user account at another site - like a reddit user, a facebook user, an email address, a telephone number... any protocol you wish.

+  The first noun contains the predicate of the statement.
+The secound noun is assumed to be the speaker if empty, and refers to the subject.
+The third noun refers to the speaker if not present, and refers to a person who the speaker issues the statement on behalf of.

-  The verbs are: "ISA, NOTA, AGREE, DISAGREE, TRUST, DISTRUST, SAMEAS, HURT, SORRY, FORGIVE, THANKS".
+  The verbs are: "ISA, NOTA, AGREE, DISAGREE, TRUST, DISTRUST, SAME, HURT, SORRY, FORGIVE, THANKS".
   They are explained below:

 ## Group Membership